SUMMARY OF GRADE

 Colorado offers a menu of options for local school boards to choose from to constitute graduation requirements.
 The only required course for high school graduation is Civics/Government, meaning there is no state-wide required financial literacy course or course embedded with personal finance components.
 However, Colorado’s Education Statute states that “Each school district board of education is strongly encouraged to adopt as part of its district curriculum courses pertaining to financial literacy to be taught in grade-appropriate courses at the elementary, middle, junior high, and high school grade levels… Each school district board of education is further encouraged to adopt successful completion of a course in financial literacy as a graduation requirement.”

 2008 House Bill 08-1168 also required students to be assessed state-wide in financial literacy, prior to 2015.
 “The board shall identify the financial literacy standards that are appropriately assessed within a mathematics assessment and shall ensure that the identified standards are assessed within the mathematics assessments administered as part of the systems of assessments.”
 However, 2015 House Bill 15-1323 removed the statewide requirement for the mathematics assessment, in which financial literacy was assessed.
-The state board maintains a resource bank of materials pertaining to financial literacy which is currently available on the Colorado Department of Education’s website and includes personal financial literacy standards and resources with links to and information on state and national financial literacy programs and resources.
+The state board maintains a resource bank of materials pertaining to financial literacy which is currently available on the Colorado Department of Education’s website and includes personal financial literacy standards and resources with links to and information on state and national financial literacy programs and resources as well as a monthly newsletter.

 Colorado receives a “B” in financial literacy instruction, as it ensures financial literacy instruction in kindergarten through grade 12 through financial literacy standards in math and social studies, but not through a high school stand-alone personal finance course.
 By encouraging rather than requiring a standalone personal finance course for high school graduation, Colorado fails to raise its grade to an “A.”